GC Design System Components

 Use list styled pagination when you are dealing with a larger number of pages.

-. - Set the total number of pages in your sequence with the
+• Set the total number of pages in your sequence with the total-pages attribute using a numeric value.

-attribute using a numeric value. - Set the current or active page with the
+• Set the current or active page with the current-page attribute using a numeric value.

-attribute to provide the component with a group of page links.
+• Opt to use the url attribute to provide the component with a group of page links.
 This can be an object if you are working in a JS environment, or a string if you are using HTML.

 Apply the URL object for list-style pagination

-object to generate the query strings and fragments for the list pagination’s links.
+Use the url object to generate the query strings and fragments for the list pagination’s links.

 url = {